zeta-chain/node/readme.md

 ### Steps
  - Step 1.
 Open a Pull Request (PR): Begin by opening a PR from the release candidate branch (e.g., vx.x.x-rc) to the main branch.
  - Step 2.
-Testing and Validation: Allow the automated tests, including smoke tests, linting, and upgrade path testing, to run.
+Testing and Validation: Allow the automated tests, including E2E tests, linting, and upgrade path testing, to run.
 Ensure that these tests pass successfully.
  - Step 3.
 Approval Process: Obtain the necessary approvals from relevant stakeholders or team members.
  - Step 4.
 Merging PR: Once all requirements have been met and the PR has received the required approvals, merge the PR.
 The automation will then be triggered to proceed with the release.